elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/findable-data/topics/1-data-and-repository-discovery.md

 * Findable: Data should be available in a discoverable resource (i.e. repository), have appropriate description (i.e. metadata) and have a persistent identifier (PID)
 * Accessible: Data should be retrievable and understandable for both humans and machines
 * Interoperable: Machines and humans can interpret and use the data in different settings and will be able to distinguish the metadata from the data file
 * Reusable: The ultimate goal of FAIR is to advance the reuse of data in the future research and allow integration with other compatible data sources.

 ---

-## Primary audience(s)

-* Data Manager, Repository Manager, Researcher, Data Stewards

----